How are you optimizing your site for increased organic traffic?

 What should you fix right now, right this second, and what can wait a bit?
 Plain errors – especially on pages with important content – require immediate attention to stop losing out on the value of those pages and the bad user experience they’re causing.
 Other reasons for non-compliance can vary, and fall elsewhere in your to-do list depending on the importance of those pages and the cause of the HTTP status.

-Use this guide to prioritize your non-compliant pages:
+Use this guide to prioritize your non-indexable pages:

 Take action if there is a large number or proportion of these pages: